Career & Professional Opportunities

 Teaching Internship Program (Paid Internship Available - School Media Specialist Track)

 Paid, year-long internships (non-credit) are available to matriculated candidates to gain valuable experience and to defray a significant portion of the cost of study.
 These internships include a range of responsibilities, from small group activities, to substituting, to assisting tenured faculty in school settings.
-In return for the intern's service, the school district deposits $12,000 with Fairfield University.
+In return for the intern's service, the school district deposits up to $15,000 with Fairfield University.
 This amount is banked for interns to draw upon for courses taken toward their degree or certification (download the Teaching Internship Program Application).
-Deadline for applying for upcoming academic year is June 15th.

-Learn more about how the University's can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.
+Learn more about how the University can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.